brittrubil/miniproject1-practice/section3-1.md

 - Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.

 7. How to Avoid Merge Conflicts

-- There are a few ways to avoid a merge conflict.
 - You can compare your branches using the diff tool.

 ```
 git difftool  branch1 branch2
 ```

 - You can do a git fetch.
 A git fetch gives you the chance to do a git diff between your local branch and the remote branch spotting potential conflicts in the process.

 ```
 git fetch
 ```
 - If you like to merge often you can use git rerere.
 It means reuse recorded resolution.
 Basically it records a merge conflict that has been resolved and reuses it again when that merge conflicts happens again.
 This means that we do not waste time solving recurring merge conflicts.

 ```
 git rerere